george0st/qgate-sln-mlrun/docs/mysql.md

-# MySQL as on-line feature store
+# MySQL as on-line source/target

 ## 1. Preconditions for OS Windows